CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 * This document attempts to offer an overview of these roles, how they are related, and what each role cares about.
 * The rationale behind this document lays in the document author's perceiving that there were no good sources that described how SBOMs should (or could!) be used throughout an Open Source Software supply-chain.
     * Much of existing documentation focused heavily on SBOMs from the perspective of a software suppliers (businesses) or consumers.
-    * Frustration with the lack of a clear Open Source perspective, lead the author to the SBOM devroom at FOSDEM 2024 to offer [a rant]() about what he perceived as a miserable state of affairs.
+    * Frustration with the lack of a clear Open Source perspective brought the author to the SBOM devroom at FOSDEM 2024 to offer [a rant](https://fosdem.org/2024/schedule/event/fosdem-2024-3358-can-sboms-become-first-class-citizens-in-open-source-ecosystems-/) about what he perceived as a less-than-ideal state of affairs.
-* This document is in large part the author's attempt at taking notes while figuring out what the state of the art in SBOM is, all while swearing and cursing at the mess in front of them. :-)
+* This document exists in large part due to the author's attempt at taking notes while figuring out what the state of the art in SBOM.
 * Please take this document as it is – a public set of notes, intended as a source for illumination and as an ongoing conversation, taking incremental steps toward more transparent and accountable Open Source supply-chains.

 For license information and acknowledgements, see the [end of this document](#license-and-use-of-this-document).